 The first method I’m going to suggest is using the Full Detail Report.
-This is debatably the most powerful report offered with the Network Assessment module.
+This is debatably the most powerful report offered with Network Detective.
 In addition to the plethora of information offered by this extensive report, it also comes in handy for isolating computers and viewing the specs.
 This report comes in both .docx and .xlsx format, but I much prefer to use the excel form as it’s much easier to filter out and manipulate the data.
 What I do for this exercise is generate my Full Detail excel report and navigate to the “Computers” tab.
 From there I’ll convert the tab to a table (InsertàTable) and filter out all OS types other than Windows 7.
 From here I have a clean view of all my computers running Windows 7 and can see the hardware specs of each one and determine if I want to upgrade or replace them.

 2. The Data Explorer